Cindy Brogdon

 Cynthia Jane "Cindy" Brogdon (born February 25, 1957) is an American former basketball player who competed in the 1976 Summer Olympics.
 Brogdon was inducted into the Women's Basketball Hall of Fame in 2002.

 Biography

 Brogdon was born in Buford, Georgia.
-She attended Mercer University in Georgia in 1976 and 1977, before transferring to the University of Tennessee.
+She attended Greater Atlanta Christian School (Class of 1975) Mercer University in Georgia in 1976 and 1977, before transferring to the University of Tennessee.

 She was the first Georgian to play as a member of a United States Olympic Basketball team, and was inducted into the Georgia Sports Hall of Fame in 1999.